View courses in

 Undergraduate Prerequisites: ENG BE 420 and ENG ME 521; or ENG BE521 or equivalent with consent of instructor.

-Participation in a research project under the direction of a faculty advisor.
-If not leading to an MS thesis or PhD dissertation, a final report is normally required.
+Participation in a research project under the direction of a faculty advisor leading to the preparation and defense of a PhD prospectus.

 ENG ME 901: Thesis